 Class Gait Calls Instructions English Pleasure Walk Trot Canter May ask to back May ask to hand gallop Any gait may be extended Must start class counterclockwise.
 Saddle seat horses may not be asked to canter out of a trot.
 English Equitation Walk Trot Canter Back Any gait may be extended A walk, trot, and canter must be included except in walk/trot classes where no canter is allowed.
 May be run as a rail, pattern, or rail and pattern class.
 English Pleasure - Gaited Horse Enter at the dog walk (not judged) counterclockwise.
 1 st gait, 2 nd gait, 1 st gait, canter, 1 st gait, reverse direction to clockwise and continue with 1 st gait, 2 nd gait, 1 st gait, canter, 1 st gait.
 Back is required.
 May be called for on the rail during the class or in the lineup.
-1. 2. order Western Pleasure Walk Jog Lope May ask to back Any gait may be extended 1.
+Must be done in this order 2-gait classes delete the canter from the sequence.
+Western Pleasure Walk Jog Lope May ask to back Any gait may be extended 1.
 Must start class counterclockwise.
-Horsemanship Walk Jog Lope Back Any gait may be extended 1.
+Horsemanship Walk Jog Lope Back Any gait may be extended 2.
 A walk, trot, and lope must be included except in walk/trot classes where no lope is allowed.
 May be run as a rail, pattern, or rail and pattern class.